SWEET1S/moonshine-roles-permissions/README.md

 }
 ```

-5. In the AuthServiceProvider.php file, add the following:
+7. In the AuthServiceProvider.php file, add the following ( Super Admin Role ):

 ```PHP
 ...